-Three references are required.
+Two or three references are required depending on which graduate program you are applying for.
 Recommenders should be able to speak to your scholastic ability, or professional performance.

 Online recommendations start by entering the following information for each of your recommenders in your online application: name, address, email address, phone number, institution or employer, title, field/discipline.